varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 AND

-* Do not have the time to be physically present in front of a computer, when it is compiling code from source.
+* Do not have the time to be physically present in front of a computer, when code is being compiled from source.

 As development libraries and products are available as executables as well, one can set up a Gnu/Linux distribution with repositories that have daily updated development builds of projects.
-For example, Fedora provides development builds in it's _Rawhide_ repositories.
+For example, Fedora provides development builds in it's [Rawhide](https://fedoraproject.org/wiki/Releases/Rawhide?rd=Rawhide) repositories.

 __Method 2: Use virtualization to set-up a development environment in your daily-use computer__